Qualtrics: 2010–2019

-Acquisitions

 In May 2016, Qualtrics acquired statistical analysis startup Statwing for an undisclosed sum.
 Statwing was a San Francisco-based company that created point-and-click software for advanced statistical analysis.

 In April 2018, the firm acquired Delighted for an undisclosed sum.
 Delighted had more than 1,500 customers at the time of acquisition.

+On October 19, 2018, Qualtrics filed its S-1 registration statement through an initial public offering (IPO).
+At the time, the company listed over 9,000 global customers.